reactive-react/xreact/README.md

 1. it take little time to make it ready.
 2. it's using too many concept that we probably don't even care, which make it's learning curve a little steep(it take a [gitbook](http://rackt.org/redux/index.html) to document just a state container?)
 3. Reducers (long switch statements which are syntactically ugly but semantically ok) -- Andre
-4. switch statement is ugly and hardly composable
+4. component is not composable, action is not composable, component and behaviour shouldn't be so tight coupling。

 again, I couldn't agree more on Andre's [article about react/redux](http://staltz.com/why-react-redux-is-an-inferior-paradigm.html).